kaohlive/com.govee.developer/README.txt

 Official app for the Govee WIFI enabled devices.
-This app supports the main light functions as they are available in the Govee Cloud API or through local API discovery (Pro only).
+This app supports the main light functions and appliance opperations as they are available in the Govee Cloud API or through local API discovery (Pro only).

 Getting started

+Cloud devices
-You need to use the Govee app to request the API key for you account.
-Then after installing this app you can set the API key in the app settings.
-Then you can add the Govee devices.
+For cloud features you need to use the Govee mobile app to request the API key for you account.
+After installing the Homey Govee app you can set the API key in the app settings (or during first deviec pairing).
+Now you can add the Govee devices.

+Local devices (Pro only)
+Local API devices can be added using the special device type.
+These work fully local without any cloud.
+These functions are limited, for example scene support will not work.
+However you can enable a hybrid mode by selecting the cloud enhancement features.
+This does require the API key as described in the cloud devices section.

 Supprted devices
 Currently the app supports the: